hyperledger-archives/iroha-tui-client/README.md

 # torinaku
-A command line tool for Hyperledger Iroha
+A TUI client for Hyperledger Iroha